Tag Archives: email

 What Is DMARC and Why Is It Important?

-Originally Posted on the RBLTracker Blacklist Monitoring Blog.
+Originally Posted on the Generator Labs Blacklist Monitoring Blog.

 By publishing a DMARC policy via DNS, domain owners can instruct remote mailers on what to do with messages that do not pass either a SPF or DKIM test.
 It also provides a mechanism for reporting under those policies.
 This gives remote mailers a channel for letting domain owners know that they received messages that did or did not align with those policies.